SapphireLab/Sapphire-TTS-Collection/Surveys/2024.12.16_Next_Token_Prediction_Towards_Multimodal_Intelligence__A_Comprehesive_Survey_69P/Sec.02_MultiModal_Tokenization.md

 Latest works have attempted to impose additional supervision on the discrete codes extracted by codec models.
 The objective is to enhance their ability to extract and encode higher-level semantic information, thereby improving language modeling.
-SpeechTokenizer~\citep{zhang2023speechtokenizer} is an RVQ-based codec model, where its first-layer codebook incorporates semantic information through the semantic distillation process, using [HuBERT](../../Models/SpeechRepresentation/2021.06.14_HuBERT.md) representations as the semantic teacher.
+[SpeechTokenizer](../../Models/SpeechCodec/2023.08.31_SpeechTokenizer.md) is an RVQ-based codec model, where its first-layer codebook incorporates semantic information through the semantic distillation process, using [HuBERT](../../Models/SpeechRepresentation/2021.06.14_HuBERT.md) representations as the semantic teacher.
-Mimi, used by Moshi~\citep{défossez2024moshispeechtextfoundationmodel}, further improves upon this by replacing the semantic teacher from HuBERT with WavLM~\citep{chen2022wavlm}.
+Mimi, used by Moshi~\citep{défossez2024moshispeechtextfoundationmodel}, further improves upon this by replacing the semantic teacher from HuBERT with [WavLM](../../Models/SpeechRepresentation/2021.10.26_WavLM.md).
 Additionally, it isolates the first-layer codebook from the RVQ process to achieve better semantic and acoustic disentanglement.
 To enhance the compression rate, WavTokenizer~\citep{ji2024wavtokenizer} is capable of quantizing one-second audio into 75 or 40 tokens with a single quantizer.

 ### 2.3.3·Video: 视频

 Compared to images, videos introduce an additional temporal dimension that must be considered during the tokenization process.
-A straightforward strategy is to utilize an image-based VQVAE model to tokenize the video frame-by-frame.
+A straightforward strategy is to utilize an image-based VQ-VAE model to tokenize the video frame-by-frame.
 This approach is employed by several multimodal foundation models, such as LVM~\cite{bai2023sequential}, LWM~\cite{liu2023world}, and Unified-IO series~\cite{lu2022unifiedio,lu2023unifiedio2}.
 However, a significant drawback of frame-by-frame tokenization is its inability to compress video data over time, resulting in a high degree of token redundancy across frames—particularly in long-form videos—thereby imposing substantial computational demands~\citep{song2024moviechatdensetokensparse}.
 Furthermore, using an image-based tokenizer fails to model temporal relationships between frames, leading to issues of temporal inconsistency.